petru-braha/VDS-library/visual data structures/include/information/Log.md

 ## I. To do:
+0. unit tests
 0. rbt
-2. maxheap
+1. maxheap
-3. minheap
+2. minheap
-4. graph
+3. graph
-5. hash_table
+4. hash_table

 - equality method
-- yoda creater
 - more error checking for structures, optimisation methods, proof - robustness of testing

 //------------------------------------------------